DevOpsBootcamp/website/source/index.rst

 DevOps BootCamp
 ===============

-.. : note:: Recurring meetings will be Mondays, 7pm-9pm in KEC1005.
+Recurring meetings will be Mondays, 7pm-9pm in KEC1005.
 Changes will be announced here!

       +--------+-----------+---------------------------------+--------------+
       | Date   | Location  | Topic                           | Week of term |